-An isotropic antenna element radiates equal power in all nonbaffled
+An isotropic antenna element radiates equal power in all directions.

-When you use this object, you must specify these aspects of the antenna:
+When you use this object, you must specify these antenna properties:

-response at specific frequencies and angles using the antenna element's
+element at specified frequencies and angles using the

-This example shows how to construct a backbaffled isotropic antenna element with a uniform frequency response over azimuth angles from [–180,180] degrees and elevation angles from [–90,90] degrees.
-The antenna operates between 300 megahertz (MHz) and 1 gigahertz (GHz).
-Plot the antenna response at 1 GHz.
+This example shows how to construct a backbaffled isotropic antenna element with a uniform frequency response over a range of azimuth angles from [-180,180] degrees and elevation angles from [-90,90] degrees.
+The antenna operates between 300 Mhz and 1 GHz.

 BackBaffled property to

-This example shows how to design a backbaffled isotropic antenna element and obtain the response of that element.
+This example shows how to design a backbaffled isotropic antenna element and obtain its response.
+First, construct an X-band isotropic antenna element that operates from 8 to 12 GHz setting the

 The antenna response in